jovibor/HexCtrl/README.md

 This HEX control is a tiny attempt to expand standard **MFC** functionality, because at the moment **MFC** doesn't have native support for such feature.

 ## [](#)Implementation
-This HEX control is implemented as `CWnd` derived class, and can be used as a *child* or *float* window in any place of your existing **MFC** application.
+This Hex control is implemented as a pure abstract class derived from `CWnd`, and can be used as a *child* or *float* window in any place of your existing **MFC** application.
 Control was build and tested in Visual Studio 2017, under Windows 10.

 ## [](#)Using the Control
 The usage is quite simple:
-1. Copy `HexCtrl` folder into your project subfolder.
+1. Copy `HexCtrl` folder into your project folder.
 2. Add all files from `HexCtrl` folder into your project.
-3. Add `#include "HexCtrl/HexCtrl.h"` where you suppose to use the control.
+3. Add `#include "HexCtrl/IHexCtrl.h"` where you suppose to use the control.
-4. Declare `CHexCtrl` member variable: `CHexCtrl myHex;`
+4. Declare `IHexCtrlPtr` member variable: `IHexCtrlPtr myHex { GetHexCtrl() };`
-5. Call `myHex.Create` method to create control instance.
+5. Call `myHex->Create` method to create control instance.
-6. Call `myHex.SetData` method to set the actual data to display as hex.
+6. Call `myHex->SetData` method to set the actual data to display as hex.

+`IHexCtrlPtr` is, in fact, a pointer to the `IHexCtrl` pure abstract base class, wrapped in `std::shared_ptr`.
+This wrapper is used mainly for convenience, so you don't have to bother about object lifetime, it will be destroyed automatically.
+That's why there is a call to the factory function `GetHexCtrl()`, to properly initialize a pointer.<br>
 Control uses its own namespace - `HEXCTRL`.
-So it's up to you, to use namespace prefix, `HEXCTRL::`, or to define namespace in the file's beginning: `using namespace HEXCTRL;`.
+So it's up to you, to use namespace prefix - `HEXCTRL::`, or to define namespace in the source file's beginning:
+`using namespace HEXCTRL;`.

 ## [](#)Create
 ### [](#)Classic Approach
-`CHexCtrl::Create` method - the first method you call - takes `HEXCREATESTRUCT` as its argument.
+`IHexCtrl::Create` method - the first method you call - takes `HEXCREATESTRUCT` as its argument.
 This is the main initialization struct which fields are described below:
 ```cpp
 struct HEXCREATESTRUCT
 {